 The Oregon Trail Rally never fails to disappoint with it’s amazing stages and the backdrops to those stages.
 It’d been 3 years since the last time I had made the journey out for the event and I had been itching to go back, so I decided there’s no time like the present.
 And boy, it did not disappoint.

 David Higgins and Craig Drew had won the event 6 years in a row and would be looking to keep their streak in tact.
 Challenging them would teammates Travis Pastrana and Robbie Durant, Jeff Seehorn and Karen Jankowski in their brand new Subaru and Barry McKenna and Leon Jordan in a WRC prepared Ford Fiesta.
-Little did Higgins and Drew know what sort of battle they were in for.
+Little did Higgins and Drew know what sort of battle they were in for when their car started to break down.
+Even after an extensive auto repair, there were a few minor aspects left unfixed that led to the breakdown.

 My first trip to Minnesota and the Ojibwe Forest Rally was filled with a little bit of everything, except snow for once.
 It is a challenging rally to cover with narrow fast roads and not a lot of safe places to be on stage, but there is some beauty to capture.
 Lakes and trees line the roads making for a perfect backdrop as cars rip full speed down them.
 It was nearly perfect, except for that freak hail storm that delayed the start of stage 10 and caused me to run for cover and the mosquitos, millions of them, everywhere.